Natacha Rambova: Egyptology and scholarly work

 Rambova's interest in the metaphysical evolved significantly during the 1940s, and she became an avid supporter of the Bollingen Foundation, through which she believed she could see a past life in Egypt.
-Rambova was also follower of Helena Blavatsky and George Gurdjieff, and conducted classes in her Manhattan apartment about myths, symbolism and comparative religion.
+Rambova was also a follower of Helena Blavatsky and George Gurdjieff, and she conducted classes in her Manhattan apartment about myths, symbolism, and comparative religion.
 She also began publishing articles on healing, astrology, yoga, post-war rehabilitation, and numerous other topics, some of which appeared in American Astrology and Harper's Bazaar.
-In 1945, the Old Dominion (a predecessor to the Andrew W. Mellon Foundation) awarded Rambova a grant-in-aid of USD$500 for "making a collection of essential cosmological symbols for a proposed archive of comparative universal symbolism."
+In 1945, the Old Dominion (a predecessor to the Andrew W. Mellon Foundation) awarded Rambova a grant-in-aid of USD $500 for "making a collection of essential cosmological symbols for a proposed archive of comparative universal symbolism."
 Rambova intended to use her research to generate a book, which she wanted Ananda Coomaraswamy to write, with the principal themes derived from astrology, theosophy, and Atlantis.
 In an undated letter to Mary Mellon, she wrote:

 Rambova's intellectual investment in Egypt also led her to undertake work deciphering ancient scarabs and tomb inscriptions, which she began researching in 1946.
 Initially, she believed she would find evidence of a connection between ancient Egyptian belief systems and those of ancient American cultures.
 While researching at the Institut Français d'Archéologie Orientale in Cairo, she met the institute's director, Alexandre Piankoff, with whom she established a rapport based on their shared interest in Egyptology.
 Piankoff introduced her to his French translation of the Book of Caverns, a royal funerary text, which he was working on at the time.
 "To my amazement, I found that it contains all the most important esoteric material," Rambova wrote.
 "I can only compare it to the Coptic Pistis Sophia, the Tibetan Voice of the Silence, and the Hindu Sutras of Patanjali.
 It is what I have been looking for for years."